TABLE OF CONTENTS

 TAB 1: ALL

-• Device Type: This metric shows the device type (desktop, mobile, tablet, or all) in which ads were served.
+Device Type: This metric identifies the device type where your ads are delivered, such as desktop, mobile, tablet, or all devices.
 To customize whether your ad group serves impressions to computers, mobile phones, or tablets, navigate to Ad Group > Action > Edit Ad Group.
-From the Edit Ad Group screen, scroll to Advanced Settings and expand Device Type.
-By default, all device types will be selected, but any may be deselected to prevent serving impressions to those devices.
+In the Edit Ad Group screen, scroll to Advanced Settings and expand the Device Type section.
+All device types are selected by default, but you can deselect specific devices to prevent impressions from being served to them.

 TAB 2: Ad Group Performance